 - Overused joints.
 This can occur through repetitive lifting, bending or twisting.

 - Injury or trauma to bones.
 Whiplash, compression fractures or other kinds of injuries can hasten the degeneration of joints.

 - Obesity.
 Excess body weight places more stress on the joints.

 - Genetics.
 Inherited traits can produce conditions experienced by family members.

 - Other conditions.
 Decreased blood supply, chronic illness, infection or a diminished immune system can contribute to joint degradation.

 Treatment for bone spurs

 Symptoms associated with bone spurs usually can be managed successfully through conservative treatment methods such as pain medication and physical therapy.
 If chronic pain persists after weeks or months of conservative treatment, surgery might be considered.
 However, a patient should never feel as if highly invasive traditional open spine surgery is the only option.
 Laser Spine Institute offers a variety of minimally invasive, outpatient procedures designed to alleviate neck or back pain associated with bone spurs.
-Contact Laser Spine Institute to learn more, and to receive a free review of an MRI or CT scan to determine whether you may be a candidate for one of our procedures.
+Contact Laser Spine Institute to learn more, and to receive a review of an MRI or CT scan to determine whether you may be a candidate for one of our procedures.